alecpwills/xcquinox/README.md

 [PySCF-AD](https://github.com/fishjojo/pyscfad) requires a specific set-up for the PySCF configuration file that tells the program to use the JAX backend.
 Copy `xcquinox/patch/pyscf_conf.py` into your home directory, or wherever you have PySCF looking for this configuration file.

+Once the dependencies have been installed, you may install the `xcquinox` package via `pip install -e .`.

 After the installation, configuration, and patching have been completed, you may verify the functionality of the package by running `pytest -v .` in the `xcquinox/xcquinox/tests` directory.

 ### Copyright